-48)49) Auditors should plan their work to ensure that the audit is conducted in aneffective and efficient manner relates to the subject matter and the criteria which the auditors will use to assess and report on the subject matter, and is directly related to the objectives.
+49) Auditors should plan their work to ensure that the audit is conducted in an effective and efficient manner will use to assess and report on the subject matter, and is directly related to the objectives.
 The approach will describe the nature and extent of the procedures to be used for gathering audit evidence.
 The audit should be planned to reduce audit risk to an acceptably low level.